JustinInCoding/HIITFit/README.md

 - Use Form and Section to display History View
 - Use dev data when developing rather than on release by conditional compilation and with Preview Content
 - The onTapGesture modifier is used to add action on non-button view
+- use .presentationDetents([.medium, .large]) of the presented view to make the sheet shorter on iphone

 ## Features